aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 You can use `response_validation_error_http_code` to set a custom HTTP code for failed response validation.
 When this field is set, we will raise a `ResponseValidationError` instead of a `RequestValidationError`.

+For a more granular control over the failed response validation http code, the `custom_response_validation_http_code` argument can be set per route.
+This value will override the value of the failed response validation http code set at constructor level (if any).

 === "customizing_response_validation.py"

+    ```python hl_lines="1 16 29 33 38"
+    --8<-- "examples/event_handler_rest/src/customizing_response_validation.py"
+    ```

+    1. A response with status code set here will be returned if response data is not valid.
+    2. Operation returns a string as oppose to a `Todo` object.
+This will lead to a `500` response as set in line 16.
+    3. Operation will return a `422 Unprocessable Entity` response if response is not a `Todo` object.
+This overrides the custom http code set in line 16.

+=== "customizing_route_response_validation.py"

     ```python hl_lines="1 16 29 33"
     --8<-- "examples/event_handler_rest/src/customizing_response_validation.py"